pwittchen/ReactiveNetwork/README.md

     });
 ```

-We can also use `observeWifiSignalLevel(context)` method, which uses default levels, which is equal to 4.
+We can also use `observeWifiSignalLevel(context)` method, which uses default levels value, which is equal to 4.

 Examples
 --------